Or, How to Love God and How not to Love God

 (1 Corinthians 15:27-28)

 In other words, 1 Corinthians 15:27-28 says God the Father made all things subject to Christ.
-So when it says all things are put in subjection to Jesus Christ, it is obvious that God the Father is not part of that.
+So when it says that all things are put in subjection to Jesus Christ, it is obvious that God the Father is not included in that.
 When this process of subjecting all things to Christ is completed, Jesus Christ will then be subjected to God the Father so that God the Father may be all in all.
 The point is that while Scripture talks about Jesus being the head now, in the long run, it is God the Father who is really the head and over everything.

 Scripture clearly proclaims the Son as subject to the Father in those verses.
 And those aren’t the only ones.